shubhamrooter/CveHunter/README.md

 ---
 **GitHub Repository**: [CVE Hunter](https://github.com/shubhamrooter/CveHunter)

 For queries or issues, contact **@Shubhamrooter** on GitHub.
-Special thanks to Kasim for the support
+Special thanks to @mr-kasim-mehar for the support